-Check your email the week following your event.
-You'll receive an evaluation to complete.

-On your next visit to the website, you'll see a message prompting you to complete your evaluation.
+- 1. Type focusrn.stryker.com into your internet browser. - 2.
+Click new user self register in the login area to create a profile and register. - 3.
+Check your email the week following your event, with instructions to login. - 4.
+On your next visit to the website, you'll see an area prompting you to complete your evaluation.
 This will allow you to access your downloadable certificate of completion.

-FocusRN.stryker.com
+focusrn.stryker.com